ibm-bluemix-mobile-services/bms-clientsdk-swift-security/Sample/BMSSecuritySample/README.md

 2. Enter your app's region as a parameter for BMSClient.sharedInstance.initializeWithBluemixAppRoute
 3. Enter the answer to the challenge expected to be recieved from the backend.

+#### Enable Keychain Sharing
+When using Xcode 8.x, in order to use BMSSecurity you need to enable Keychain Sharing in your app.
+You can enable this feature in the Capabilities tab of your target.

 ### Run the iOS app
 Now you can run the iOS application in your iOS emulator or on a physical device.